linbo0518/BLSeg/README.md

 * Howard, Andrew G., et al. "Mobilenets: Efficient convolutional neural networks for mobile vision applications." arXiv preprint arXiv:1704.04861 (2017).
 * Sandler, Mark, et al. "Mobilenetv2: Inverted residuals and linear bottlenecks."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2018.
 * He, Kaiming, et al. "Deep residual learning for image recognition."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2016.
+* Hu, Jie, Li Shen, and Gang Sun.
+"Squeeze-and-excitation networks."
+Proceedings of the IEEE conference on computer vision and pattern recognition.
+2018.
 * Long, Jonathan, Evan Shelhamer, and Trevor Darrell.
 "Fully convolutional networks for semantic segmentation."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2015.
 * Ronneberger, Olaf, Philipp Fischer, and Thomas Brox.
 "U-net: Convolutional networks for biomedical image segmentation."
 International Conference on Medical image computing and computer-assisted intervention.
 Springer, Cham, 2015.
 * Zhao, Hengshuang, et al. "Pyramid scene parsing network."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2017.